raccog/just-some-kernel/README.md

 A microkernel that I'm messing around with.
 In its incredibly early stages.

+You can run it on QEMU x86_64 with `./run.sh`, just be warned I don't have a full list of dependencies yet.

+You can run it on QEMU aarch64 with `./run.sh aarch64`.

 ## TODO List

 The first thing I want to do is to get a working scheduler that can run further programs such as a file system and other drivers.